Sneak Peek at 1200 Creative Writing Prompts

 Today I’d like to share a few excerpts from 1200 Creative Writing Prompts, which is packed with fiction, poetry, and nonfiction writing prompts.

-1200 Creative Writing Prompts will be the final book in the Adventures in Writing series.
-It’s the leanest book in the series with a short introduction and three lists of prompts separated into fiction, poetry, and creative nonfiction.
-There isn’t any technique or instruction–just a straightforward collection of prompts so you can get started writing.
+1200 Creative Writing Prompts is the leanest book in the Adventures in Writing series with a short introduction and three lists of prompts separated into fiction, poetry, and creative nonfiction.
+There isn’t any technique or instruction — just a straightforward collection of writing prompts, so you can get started writing.

 Today’s post features an excerpt from the introduction and a selection of five prompts from each section.

 Have you ever wanted to write but weren’t sure where to begin?
 Maybe you wanted to write a story, but you couldn’t think of a plot.
 Maybe you wanted to write an essay or an article, but you couldn’t think of a subject to write about.
 Maybe you wanted to write a poem, but you couldn’t find the words.

 Writing prompts provide helpful starting points when you’re not sure what to write.
 Give the prompts below a try and see what happens:

 - The protagonist finds himself or herself stranded on a deserted island.
 But this island wasn’t always deserted.
 An abandoned village and a lighthouse, which may be the best chance for getting rescued, become the protagonist’s new home.

 - Someone is sitting on a park bench reading a news article about a recent string of crimes.
 This person knows who did it.

 - A child pretending to be a spy discovers incredible secrets while surveilling his or her parent, who conducts top-secret research for the military.